green-striped-gecko/dartR/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

 # `dartR` <a href="https://green-striped-gecko.github.io/dartR/"><img src='man/figures/dartRlogo.png' align="right" height="140" /></a>
 ## An accessible genetic analysis platform for conservation, ecology and agriculture

+## This is the legacy version and no longer actively developed.
+Please upgrade to the [dartRverse](https://github.com/green-striped-gecko/dartRverse) suit of packages

 <!-- badges: start -->